 The Green function of the non-interacting problem is given by

 meaning it is local in the index $i,j$ as well as the set label $A,B$.
 It constitutes the starting point for the perturbation theory to follow.
 The most general Dyson equation reads \begin{widetext}

 \end{widetext} where $\Sigma^{AA}$, $\Sigma^{AB}$, $\Sigma^{BA}$, and $\Sigma^{BB}$ are the self-energies whereas $G^{AA}$, $G^{AB}$, $G^{BA}$, and $G^{BB}$ are the Green functions.
 Summation over double indices is implied.
 In general, this equation is non-local in both the indices $i,j$ as well as the set labels $A,B$.
 The most transparent way to determine the self-energies is based on a diagrammatic representation of perturbation theory in terms of Feynman diagrams.
 To leading order in $N_A$ and $N_B$, the diagrams shown in Fig.~\ref{fig:feynmandiagrams} constitute the entire perturbative series and can be resummed exactly.
 This implies that in this limit, the theory remains local in $i,j$ as well as $A,B$.
 Consequently, to leading order the off-diagonal self-energies $\Sigma^{AB}_{ii}(\tau_1,\tau_2)$ as well as the off-diagonal Green functions $G^{AB}$ and $G^{BA}$ vanish.
-Furthermore, as shown explicitly below, the self-energies $\Sigma^{AA}_{ii}(\tau_1,\tau_2)$ and $\Sigma^{BB}_{ii}(\tau_1,\tau_2)$ dominate the bare propagators, Eq.~\eqref{eq:bareprop}, in the infrared.
-This implies we have to solve \begin{widetext}
+We can drop the subscripts $i,j$, as all $\Sigma$'s and $G$'s are diagonal in these indices and independent of $i$.
+Furthermore, the self-energies $\Sigma^{AA}_{ii}(\tau_1,\tau_2)$ and $\Sigma^{BB}_{ii}(\tau_1,\tau_2)$ dominate the bare propagators, Eq.~\eqref{eq:bareprop}, in the infrared.